spatialthoughts/qgis-tutorials/fa/_sources/docs/3/animating_time_series.rst.txt

 Animating Time Series Data (QGIS3)
 ==================================

 Time is an important component of many spatial datasets.
-Along with location information, time providers another dimension for analysis and visualization of data.
+Along with location information, time provides another dimension for analysis and visualization of data.
 If you are working with dataset that contains timestamps or have observations recorded at multiple time-steps, you can easily visualize it using the **Temporal controler**.
 Temporal controler allows you to view and export 'slices' of data between certain time intervals that can be combined into animations.

 .. note::